mohhasbias/dicoding-backend/README.md

 # Dependencies

-- install dependencies using `npm install`
+- Install dependencies using `npm install`

-- setup appropriate database migrations using `npm run migrate:latest`
+- Setup appropriate database migrations using `npm run migrate:latest`

 # Configuration

-modify the `.env` to configure the app. here is the list of configurable options
+Modify the `.env` to configure the app. here is the list of configurable options
 | Name              |            Description             |
 | :---------------- | :--------------------------------: |
 | HOST              |              hostname              |